isomerpages/mom-nwc/pages/faq.md

 #####	Will the Public Service show special consideration to public officers who have been on the frontlines of Singapore’s fight against the pandemic (e.g., teachers, healthcare workers)? <a name="22"></a>

   *	Since last year, the public sector stepped up and worked exceptionally hard to fight COVID-19.
 This includes officers on the frontlines such as public healthcare workers, teachers, and those deployed to support various COVID-19 operations, as well as those who worked tirelessly behind the scenes to roll out support schemes for citizens and businesses, and those who scoured the world to secure our supplies of food and essential items, including vaccines.
   *	The Public Service will continue to recognise the efforts and contributions of officers in different ways, including through the annual performance appraisal process and other forms of awards.
+<br><br>

 *For more questions, refer to the [full FAQ](fullFAQ).*